MF: Net Zero

 MF: Net Zero is our task group that is responsible for turning our own words and commitments into actions.
 We led the agenda for Soft Landings and were part of the UKGBC task group that defined the principles of the UKGBC Zero Carbon Framework.
 We now want - and need - to push the zero carbon agenda further to bring about real, effective change in the buildings we operate and the buildings we design.

 As well as the commitments we have signed up to as part of the ‘Declare’ initiatives and the publication of our Net Zero Carbon Guide, we have put the following words into immediate action:

-- All five of our offices are soon to be net zero carbon for operational energy, in accordance with the UKGBC Net Zero Carbon Buildings Framework.
+- All five of our offices are net zero carbon for operational energy, in accordance with the UKGBC Net Zero Carbon Buildings Framework.
 We are the first building designers to get this verification.
-We achieved this by improving the efficiency of our offices as much as is feasible, and then by offsetting the remaining amount of carbon that our operations emit.
-While the effectiveness and moral argument behind carbon offsetting needs further thought and discussion (more on this to come...), we have taken the voluntary decision to offset our carbon emissions at twenty times the market rate - £100/tonne, rather than £5/tonne - and to distribute it between a number of practical offset projects.
+We achieved this by improving the efficiency of our offices, as much as feasible, and then offsetting the remaining amount of carbon that our operations emit.
+While the effectiveness and moral argument behind carbon offsetting needs further thought and discussion (read more here), we have taken the voluntary decision to offset our carbon emissions at twenty times the market rate - £100/tonne, rather than £5/tonne - and to distribute it between a number of practical offset projects.
 This £100/tonne figure is based on guidance from economists and the UN Global Compact as the required cost to shift the global economy away from fossil fuels.
 We feel this is a fairer assessment of the carbon cost and a more responsible long-term approach to offsetting our carbon emissions.